 Microsoft Azure supports multiple methods to create and manage storage accounts.
 This exercise will demonstrate using the Azure Portal to create a new storage account.

 Navigate to the Microsoft Azure portal https://portal.azure.com/.

-In the lower left hand corner of the screen Click New -> Everything -> Storage, cache, + backup and select Storage Account.
+In the lower left hand corner of the screen Click New -> Data + Storage and select Storage.